Saint Joseph’s basilica

 Photo: Fentener van Vlissingen, CC BY-SA 3.0.

 The Dutch Cemetery of Elmina was constructed on the order of Governor of the Dutch Gold Coast Johannes Petrus Hoogenboom in 1806.
 Up until that date, the Dutch had buried their dead inside or just outside Elmina Castle, but by the beginning of the 19th century, little space was left there, so it was decided to construct a new cemetery in what was known as "the Garden" of Elmina.
-Dutch Cemetery is situated 140 metres southeast of Saint Joseph’s basilica.
+Dutch Cemetery is situated 140 metres south of Saint Joseph’s basilica.

 Places in the Area